 The University of Houston Libraries serves University of Houston students, faculty, staff and the scholarly community.

-The system comprises the MD Anderson Library, the William R. Jenkins Architecture and Art Library, the Weston A. Pettey Optometry Library, and the Music Library, providing access to over 3.2 million volumes.
-Resources include over 600 databases, approximately 94,000 e-journal titles, over 655,000 e-books, and 1,100 print journal subscriptions.
+The system comprises the MD Anderson Library, the William R. Jenkins Architecture and Art Library, the Weston A. Pettey Optometry Library, and the Music Library, providing access to more than 3.2 million physical and digital volumes and over 152,000 physical and digital journals and other serial subscriptions.
+Resources include approximately 99,710 e-journal titles, over 785,000 e-books, and over 600 databases

 The MD Anderson Library has over 300 computers divided between two labs for the students, faculty, and staff of the University of Houston.
 The Academic Research Center focuses on the research and study needs of patrons, while the Learning Commons caters to their high-end multimedia and collaborative study needs.